styled-components/styled-components/README.md

 ## License

 Licensed under the MIT License, copyright © 2016 Glen Maddern and Maximilian Stoiber.

-With thanks to Charlie Somerville & lots of others.
+See [LICENSE](./LICENSE) for more information.

+## Acknowledgements

+This project builds on a long line of earlier work by clever folks all around the world.
+We'd like to thank  Charlie Somerville, Nik Graff, Sunil Pai, Michael Chan, Andrey Popp, Jed Watson & Andrey Sitnik who contributed ideas, code or inspiration.

 Special thanks to [@okonet](https://github.com/okonet) for the fantastic logo.

-See [LICENSE](./LICENSE) for more information.